Michelin Starred Dining At High Altitude in Switzerland

 Gütsch by Chef Markus Neff and his team focus on creations that are clear and simple.
 Located on the ground floor with 66 indoors seats and another 145 outdoors seats spread across two terraces offering endless views over central Swiss Alps.

-Gütsch is Located at the the top station of the Gütsch-Express gondola lift.
+Gütsch is located at the top station of the Gütsch-Express gondola lift.
 Both sports enthusiasts and pedestrians can easily access.
-The Gütsch – Flyer chairlift alos takes you from the Oberalp Sedrun side directly to the restaurant.
+The Gütsch – Flyer chairlift also takes you from the Oberalp Sedrun side directly to the restaurant.

 A great deal of respect and love is shown for local products, this can be witnessed in the rigorously composed dishes.
 Following their ‘From Valley Low to Mountain High’ ethos, everything is made from scratch, from handmade pasta to bread.

-Offering high-quality minimalist interior, jaw-dropping views and tantalising food full of flavour, The Japanese restaurant by Chedi Andermatt will deliver an authentic dining experience with style.
-Offering 44 seats indoors and 45 seats outdoors.
-Under the direction of Dietmar Sawyere, the sushi masters can make you everything from delicious tempura to shidashi bento.
-And the modern omakase and kaiseki tasting menus are the speciality of the restaurant so you can experience a traditional multi-course Japanese dinner.
-There is even a sushi and sashimi bar so you can watch the chefs work their magic from selected tables.
+Located 2,300 metres above sea level, The Japanese by The Chedi Andermatt pairs stunning views with outstanding Japanese cuisine.
+Offering high-quality minimalist interior, jaw-dropping views and tantalizing food full of flavour, The Japanese restaurant by Chedi Andermatt will deliver an authentic dining experience with style.
+44 seats indoors and 45 seats outdoors, under the direction of Dietmar Sawyere, the sushi masters can make you everything from delicious tempura to shidashi bento.
+And the modern omakase and kaiseki tasting menus are the speciality of the restaurant, so you can experience a traditional multi-course Japanese dinner.
+There is even a sushi and sashimi bar, so you can watch the chefs work their magic from selected tables.
 Or relax on the terrace with drinks and nibbles and take in the spectacular views.